 - …and more!

-Club members receive discounts from local businesses – Check out our Member Discount Program to learn more!
+Club members receive discounts from local businesses – Check out our Member Deals Program to learn more!

 The EASIEST way to join the club is to COME TO OUR NEXT MEETING.

 Once you get there, just look for the guy that looks like Tommyknockers’ mascot.
 That’s Terry, our club treasurer.
 Here’s a picture to help you find him:

 Go back to the home page of the blog, or to the Facebook, and check where and when our next club meeting will be held!

 Leave a Reply

 You must be logged in to post a comment.